-Example: β_5 and $(\beta_9, \beta{12}, \beta{16})$
+Example: $\beta_1, \beta_6, \beta_7$ and $\beta{13}$

-- Probability of inclusion near 0.5, but also about 0.4/0.6 probability above/below zero. - It could be, for example, that an economist trying to make inference on the regression would very easily exclude variable 5, but keep, for example, variables 9, 12 and 16.
+- Probability of inclusion between 0.5 and 0.54, but also tail probability between 0.2 and 0.4. - It could be, for example, that an economist trying to make inference on the regression would very easily exclude variable 1, but keep, for example, variables 6, 7 and 13.

-Ridge and lasso regressions Spike and slab model (or SMN model) SSVS and scaled SSVS priors Other mixture priors Toy example: R package Bayes1m
+Ridge and lasso regressions Spike and slab model (or SMN model) SSVS and scaled SSVS priors R package Bayeslm

 Adding meaningless variables

 Fatter tails via Student's t

-A simulation exercise
+More simulations